realalanc/realalanc.github.io/index.md

 - **Monomer inference in fruit fly’s centromere**
   Xi'an Jiaotong University, Year: 2023
-  Status: Processing, expected to submit in December
+  Status: Processing, expected to submit soon
   - Analyzed the structure of the centromere in Drosophila melanogaster, focusing on monomer analysis from long-read gap-free sequence data.

 ## Awards